Lisba/prevent-file-changes/README.md

 ### Library module

-Or you can use it as a script importing it as a module and passing to it the files or regex's to protect as arguments:
+Or you can use it as a script importing it as a module and passing to it as arguments the files or regex's to protect:

 ```
 import { preventFileChanges } from 'prevent-file-changes';